DeuteriumDev/Deuterium/services/nextjs_admin_dashboard/README.md

   ```
 - if a component is refactored to have an external resource (like a helper or util) it will be added to the `~/libs/` dir and named `~/libs/use<ComponentName>`
 - tests for each component will go into `~/components/__tests__` to keep the folder clean and easy to navigate

+## Data convention

+The dataflow should avoid using async components, and instead focus on loading the data at the page level.
+This ensures that the components are individually testable rather than linked to the NextJS environment.

+### Visual representation

+> #### page.tsx
+> - loads data
+> > #### component.tsx
+> > - loads view